EQWorks/python-curriculum/03-data-containers-and-repetitions-1.md

 3. An `if` condition specifies our intent to cast non-string values into the `str` type.
 4. When the condition from point 3 is satisfied, we _mutate_ the item at that given index `i` by casting it into the `str` type.

-_Note_: the `if` condition within the `for` loop does not serve a practical purpose.
+_Note_: The `if` condition within the `for` loop does not serve a practical purpose.
 Removing it works because `str('already string') == 'already string'`, and the computational cost is negligible in this particular case.

 Let us wrap this operation into a function and apply it to both rows through another `for` loop: